My autistic child won’t sleep

 Although it did take a long time to get him into the routine.
 I had many nights sitting at the edge of his bed for hours just getting him to stay in bed as every two seconds he would want to jump out of bed to play.

 I use the above visual aid for our bedtime routine, previously I had a similar visual but it was photos of my son, this was easier for him to understand at first.
+As he now uses PECS symbols regularly these are what we now use.

 Our current bedtime routine: